Resolving Sophos SD-RED 20 internet connectivity problems

 • ip route show

-• actual problem: no default route or wrong gateway
+Problem: no default route or the wrong gateway

 Where it happens

-• SD-RED 20 behind an ISP modem/router where the modem is in router (NAT) mode.
+• SD-RED 20 behind an ISP modem/router that is running in router, or NAT, mode.

 • SD-RED 20 connected directly to a fibre ONT or a bridged modem.

-If the modem supplies a private IP on the WAN port, double NAT can break inbound rules and confuse static IP expectations.
+If the modem hands out a private IP on the WAN port, double NAT can break inbound rules and make static IP expectations look wrong.

 ISP-related issues